 The Category field is defined in Table 9-79 (Category values).
 The EHT Action field is defined in Table 9-623a (EHT Action field values).
 The Reason Code field is defined in 9.4.1.7 (Reason Code field) and provides the reason why the AP MLD is sending the link recommendation.

-The AID element is described in 9.4.2.317 (AID element) and is used to identify the non-AP MLDs for which a link recommendation is provided.
+The AID Bitmap element is described in 9.4.2.317 (AID Bitmap element) and is used to identify the non-AP MLDs for which a link recommendation is provided.

-The Multi-Link Traffic element is described in 9.4.2.315 (Multi-Link Traffic element) and is used to describe the link recommendations for all the non-AP MLDs that are identified in the AID element.
+The Multi-Link Traffic element is described in 9.4.2.315 (Multi-Link Traffic element) and is used to describe the link recommendations for all the non-AP MLDs that are identified in the AID Bitmap element.

 Multi-Link Traffic element(#2341)